Sunday, August 12, 2007

 1 Tbs chopped fresh basil (or 1 tsp. dried) (NOTE: mint or cilantro or oregano can also be used)

 4 medium (4 oz. each) potatoes (I used Yukon Gold), cooked tender, then peeled and mashed (NOTE: To peel the hot cooked potatoes, hold under running cold water and the skin will peel off easily.)

 2/3 cup oil (I used olive oil), divided

-Rinse bulgur in cold water, squeeze, sprinkle with salt and let stand for 20 minutes.
+Rinse the dry bulgur in cold water, squeeze, sprinkle with salt and let stand for 20 minutes.